Renting the Museum

 Finally, the Museum cannot be rented on the two days of Rosh HaShanah, the one day of Yom Kippur, the four days of Sukkout, the four days of Passover, or the two days of Shavout.

 Caterers: Food and drinks are only allowed in the Davison Lobby.
-All food must be kosher.
-JMM does not have a kosher kitchen.

 Materials: The JMM does not provide a torah, rabbi, moyel, cantor, or any other additional materials/persons necessary for bar/bat mitzvahs and weddings.
 The renting party must supply everything necessary beyond the space.